The issue: Uncoordinated spending, inadequate funding

 Federal and state funding for transportation infrastructure is declining, but the demand for our region's transportation network has never been greater.
 As MPC explores new revenue options, we are simultaneously advocating for investment policies that prioritize projects that reduce hours spent in traffic, curb emissions, connect affordable homes and jobs, spur economic development and improve safety.

 The federal and Illinois motor fuel taxes that fund transportation have been fixed at 18.4 and 19 cents per gallon, respectively, since the early 1990s.
 With the effects of inflation and the increasing fuel efficiency of vehicles, gas taxes are no longer sufficient to maintain our current transportation assets, much less fund expansion.
 The federal Highway Trust Fund, which also funds mass transit, has required $50 billion in general fund bailouts over the past five years.
 Without another emergency infusion, it will be bankrupt in September 2014.

 Includes both highway and transit accounts.
 Numbers for 2014 assume a $12 billion transfer from the general fund; 2015 and beyond are projections.
 Sources: Federal Highway Administration, Congressional Budget Office

 Funding from the Illinois fuel tax will fall by more than 36 percent through 2040.
 When combined with declining federal contributions, the Chicago region will be $5 billion short just to do the bare minimum and maintain our transportation network to a safe standard.
 To keep the system in a state of good repair and accomplish the modest enhancements identified in our regional GO TO 2040 plan, the shortfall reaches $43.5 billion.

-The solution: Prioritize investments based on performance
+The solution: Identify steady funding, prioritize investments on merit

 For more information